 I never expected, however, to be glued to my seat for over two hours, seeing one biblical truth after another being portrayed flawlessly on screen.

-Here are three biblical truths about womanhood that show up prominently in Director Patty Jenkins’s latest film rendition of Wonder Woman.
+Here are three biblical truths about womanhood that show up prominently in Director Patty Jenkins’s rendition of Wonder Woman.

 1. God views us women as strong warriors, not sidekicks or afterthoughts.

 The creator of the Wonder Woman comic, William Marston once wrote:

 “Not even girls want to be girls so long as our feminine archetype lacks force, strength, and power. […] The obvious remedy is to create a feminine character with all the strength of Superman plus all the allure of a good and beautiful woman.”